 - Networking with community leaders

-- Participating in 2000-level courses and independent study experiences
+- Participating in a 2000-level Honors course and independent study experience

 - Honing community leadership skills for resume-building and college transfer